ncatlab/nlab-content/pages/3720.md

 ## Selected writings

-Deligne lead a seminar on differential systems corresponding to meromorphic connections, whose basic results were explained in a classic in this are:
+Deligne led a seminar on differential systems corresponding to meromorphic connections, whose basic results were explained in a classic in this are:

 * _&#201;quations diff&#233;rentielles &#224; points singuliers r&#233;guliers_, Lect.
 Notes in Math. __163__, Springer-Verlag (1970)